 This report provides the latest data on donor government resources available for family planning activities in low- and middle-income countries.
-It is part of an effort by the Kaiser Family Foundation that began after the London Summit on Family Planning in 2012 where donors committed US\$2.6 billion in additional funding to increase access to family planning by 2020.3 Stakeholders reconvened at The Family Planning Summit for Safer, Healthier and Empowered Futures in 2017 and made new and renewed commitments to global family planning goals.4
+It is part of an effort by the Kaiser Family Foundation that began after the London Summit on Family Planning in 2012 at which the global community pledged to expand contraceptive access to an additional 120 million women and girls by 2020.
+Stakeholders reconvened at The Family Planning Summit for Safer, Healthier and Empowered Futures in 2017 and made new and renewed commitments to global family planning goals.

-This current report provides data on donor government disbursements in 2017, the most recent year available.
-It includes data from all members of the Organisation for Economic Co-operation and Development (OECD)'s Development Assistance Committee (DAC), as well as non-DAC members where data are available.
+This current report provides data on donor government disbursements in 2018, the most recent year available.
+It includes data from all 30 members of the Organisation for Economic Co-operation and Development (OECD)'s Development Assistance Committee (DAC), as well as non-DAC members where data are available.
 Data are collected directly from donors and supplemented with data from the DAC.
 Ten donor governments that account for 98% of total disbursements for family planning are profiled in this analysis.
 Both bilateral assistance and core contributions to UNFPA are included.
 For more detail, see the below methodology.
 For information on family planning funding from other sources (e.g. multilateral organizations, foundations, etc.) see Appendix 1.